Before you start, make sure you have everything you need (artwork and audio file(s)) available on Dropbox or iCloud.

 What's the Release name?
 This will be the name of the whole product.
 If you are uploading a one-single track, the release name is the same as the track title.
+Release name can't hold featured artists or versions. there are special fields for those.

 - The cover art needs to be a perfect square between 3000x3000pxl and 6000x6000pxl in .png or .jpeg and in good quality.
 Images must not be blurry, pixelated, cropped or have other quality flaws.
 You will be able to upload artwork as small as 1400x1400 pixels but we cannot guarantee that it will be approved by all stores.